As Online Threats Grow, Security Teams Turn to Cyber Ranges

 Accenture uses its cyber ranges to test industrial control systems in a number of ways.
-Recently, an oil and gas company wanted to see if Accenture’s red teams — groups of white hat hackers who uncover system vulnerabilities — could penetrate and initiate a command and control takeover of its production assets.
+Recently, an oil and gas company wanted to see if Accenture’s so-called “red teams” — groups of white hat hackers who uncover system vulnerabilities — could penetrate and initiate a command and control takeover of its production assets.

 Once a red team had penetrated the system, they then moved the attack to a cyber range simulation to see how much damage an intruder could inflict.
 Guinn said Accenture had performed this test for several of the world’s largest oil and gas companies and at least one of North America’s largest integrated utilities systems.

 Guinn added that Accenture also deploys incident response teams to remote corners of the world in the event of a cyberattack or security compromise on a client’s system.